jamiedidthis/quartz/content/notes/vocateur.md

 date: 2024-01-15T15:09:00
 lastmod: 2024-01-15T15:09:00
 ---
+Ha @ [[authors/jo walton|Jo Walton]] describing herself as a vocateur reader on the [Ex Urbe Ad Astra podcast](https://exurbe.libsyn.com/)!
+Totally fits because as much as I love her as an author ([[Lent]]! [[books/among others|Among Others]]!), I always say Jo is my favorite reader.

-I was trying to find out if [[authors/ada palmer|Ada Palmer]] coined vocateur in the [[Terra Ignota]] series, and just a cursory google search all give her credit for the term.
-Only early citation I could find is [a JSTOR article](https://www.jstor.org/stable/26281186) from 1983 which, from the preview, seems to be discussing Arno Schmidt’s *Leviathan*.
+I was trying to find out if [[authors/ada palmer|Ada Palmer]] coined vocateur in the [[series/terra ignota|Terra Ignota]] series, and just a cursory google search all give her credit for the term.
+The only early citation I could find is [a JSTOR article](https://www.jstor.org/stable/26281186) from 1983 which, from the preview, seems to be discussing Arno Schmidt’s *Leviathan*.
 So maybe an obscure term (possibly in translation?) that Ada popularized, at least?

 Anyway.
-Vocateur (“voker” for short) is basically someone intensely devoted to their vocation.
+Vocateur (“voker” for short) is basically someone intensely devoted to their chosen vocation.
+I like the connotation with amateur too, which in French, means “lover.”
+A “*lover of*,” instead of “*expert at*.”
+You could say a *vocateur* cultivates that *amateur* love into expertise.

 In the post-scarcity world of Terra Ignota, careers are a thing of the past, no one needs to earn their basic necessities, and one is not permitted to work more than a certain number of hours per week (10 I think?).
 Vocateurs apply for the permission to work extended hours on their passions.

 From [an interview with Ada](https://mrissa.livejournal.com/966088.html?):